aniketchakraborty12/Thryssa/src/content/blogs/More Than Marks — How Web Dev Changed My College Life.md

 ---
-title: "My Web Dev Journey: From B.Tech to Fullstack Developer"
+title: "More Than Marks: How Web Dev Changed My College Life"
 excerpt: "A candid look at how I stumbled through college, discovered web development, and found my way from procrastination to fullstack passion."
 pubDate: 2025-07-12
 categories: ["Career", "Personal"]